Ātiu Creek Regional Park: History

 During the colonial era of New Zealand, the park was forested.
 Most of the trees were milled for timber, and after World War I, the land was subdivided into farm blocks.

 The park was gifted to the Auckland Regional Council by Pierre and Jackie Chatelanat in 2006, whose family had first acquired the land in 1951.
+This was the largest block of land gifted to the people of Auckland since John Logan Campbell gifted Cornwall Park in 1901 although Cornwall park is in Trust and not owned by Auckland Council.
 It was officially opened as a regional park two years later in April 2008.
 Since opening, the regional park has continued to be run as a working sheep and cattle farm.

+Approximately 13,000 people visited the park in 2015, which increased to 45,000 annual visitors in 2020.

+Recreation

+The park is a popular location for walking, mountain biking and horse riding.
+The park is also the location of campgrounds, and has been used an events space for multi-day festivals.